arcionlabs/arcion-docs/content/docs/targets/target-setup/Rockset.md

    ```

 3. Create a new Kafka integration by navigating to **Integrations > Add Integration > Kafka** in the Rockset console.
 You can add as many topics in the integration as you require.
 4. [Run Arcion Replicant]({{< ref "docs/running-replicant" >}}) to start replicating data from source database to Kafka.
-If you run Replicant with the `--replace` option, we highly recommend that you _run Replicant first_ since Replicant can try to delete topics and do a fresh start.
+If you run Replicant with the `--replace` option, we highly recommend that you _run Replicant before step 5_ since Replicant can try to delete topics and do a fresh start.
 This causes issue if Rockset has already been reading the topics.
 5. Once the snapshot process completes, run the following command in Kafka cluster:
     ```sh
     ./kafka-3.4.0-src/bin/connect-standalone.sh \